William Ward

 In lieu of flowers, donations may be made in his memory to The Sato Project—an organization close to his heart because of his love for Puerto Rico and compassion for animals in need—at www.thesatoproject.org.

-To send flowers to the family or plant a tree in memory of William Ward, please visit Tribute Store
+To plant a beautiful memorial tree in memory of William Ward, please visit our Tree Store

 Saturday